Your water quality planning

 Water quality must be monitored regularly and the results analysed, evaluated, reported and acted upon to achieve effective and rigorous management.

-design of a comprehensive water quality monitoring program is available as part of the Australian and New Zealand Guidelines for Fresh and Marine Water Quality.
+Advice on the design of a comprehensive water quality monitoring program is available as part of the Australian and New Zealand Guidelines for Fresh and Marine Water Quality.

 Any monitoring programs resulting from this advice should be consistent with relevant local, state or territory regulations and by-laws, and be subject to appropriate quality assurance and quality control criteria.